Howdy Partners!

 "Thanks Poppy, couldn't have done it without you!".

 As I have continued to collect and meet other Duff Tweed collectors, it's obvious Duff carved most of his adult life.
 Many of his carvings come with plaques stating they are limited editions of 100 carvings.
 However, I strongly suspect that Duff never actualy completed 100 of each carving.
 This happens in many aspects of art, for example where a sculptor will state they have made #1 of 20, but in the end only 6 or so exist.
 The reason I believe this to be true is the fact that most of the limited editions I see are numbers 1 through 15 of 100.
 I haven't found any higher numbers of the editions, but will be looking more carefully in the future.
 If you're reading this and know of higher numbered editions, please write to me and I will thankfully include your information in this blog.
+OK, now for some more fun.
+I have seven new Duff Tweed carvings on their way here.
+Hopefully they'll be safe in the mail and I can share them with you soon.
+Four of them have never been seen in this blog and one previously shown here will now be added to this collection.

 Additionally, I received two photos of carvings from Kristi in Texas which I offered to purchase, but suspect the family has decided to keep them.